 Ripple Effects for Kids is designed to be used with different learners in different ways.
-Research shows the program is most effective when youth at least partly direct their own use, consistent with their developmental readiness.
-In the elementary setting, facilitative use of the program is especially important for: students in grades 2 and 3; use during group/class instruction; and use with any student who can only partly direct their own learning or asks for your support.
+Research shows the program is most effective when youth are involved in directing program use, consistent with their developmental readiness.
+In the elementary setting, facilitated use of the program is especially important for: students in grades 2 and 3; use during group/class instruction; and use with any student who can only partly direct their own learning or asks for your support.

 The primary role of the educator/implementer is to be a bridge to student success, by facilitating use of Ripple Effects for Kids to the degree necessary.
-This may range from only providing an introduction to the program, login directions and a brief assignment to get started, to helping students navigate the program and providing assistance as needed, like support completing the journal writing exercise.
-For some youth in some settings, walking through the entire lesson with the students and facilitating the exercises will be most effective.
+This may range from providing an introduction to the program, login directions and a brief assignment to get started, to helping students navigate the program and providing assistance as needed, like support completing the journal writing exercise.
+For some youth in some settings, walking through the entire lesson with your learners and facilitating the exercises will be most effective.